seanCodes/bootstrap-less-port/README.md

    Note: The plugins are included using the [`@plugin`](http://lesscss.org/features/#plugin-atrules-feature) at-rule instead of as arguments to the `lessc` CLI.
 This was intentionally done since most Less GUI compilers don’t allow you to customize the command-line arguments.

-0. **Maps** Less has no _native_ concept of maps, which are used extensively in the Bootstrap Sass files.
-They can be emulated, however, by using a comma-separated list of space-separated lists, which is what is done in this port.

-0. **Loops** Sass `@for` and `@each` loops have been replaced with Less’s method of looping which requires unique, named mixins for every loop.
-This is a bit clunky and means that the loops used in this port are verbose and difficult to read, but it’s the best we’ve got until I can figure out how to overcome this with a plugin.
+0. **Loops** Where possible, Sass `@each` loops have been replaced by the Less `each()` function.
+Sass `@for` directives are trickier and have no direct Less analog (yet), so they are replaced with a method of looping which requires unique, named mixins for every loop.
+This is a bit clunky, and means that in some places, loops are verbose and difficult to read, but it’s the best we’ve got until I can figure out how to overcome this with a plugin or Less has a native equivalent.

    In order to make catching bugs easier, the Sass versions of most for/each loops have been kept in the code, commented, above the Less versions.